Would love your thoughts, please comment at the end of the post!

 - Lifting weights

 Whatever you enjoy doing, stay the course, keep working on it, especially for women, keeping those resistance activities, the weights, the hand weights, the pushups.
-This is why I like yoga and Pilates too because you can use your own weight as a resistance.
+This is why I like yoga and Pilates too because you can use your own weight as resistance.
 It really, really helps.